ovainola/ovainola.github.com/_posts/2016-10-10-Linear-elasticity-and-notation.markdown

 `Linear elasticity is the mathematical study of how solid objects deform and become internally stressed due to prescribed loading conditions.
 Linear elasticity models materials as continua.
 Linear elasticity is a simplification of the more general nonlinear theory of elasticity and is a branch of continuum mechanics.
 The fundamental "linearizing" assumptions of linear elasticity are: infinitesimal strains or "small" deformations (or strains) and linear relationships between the components of stress and strain.
 In addition linear elasticity is valid only for stress states that do not produce yielding.
 These assumptions are reasonable for many engineering materials and engineering design scenarios.
 Linear elasticity is therefore used extensively in structural analysis and engineering design, often with the aid of finite element analysis.`

 Applying force to a continuum leads to deformation of the medium.
-This results in changes in shape and size.
-Hooke's Law is equations, used to descibe this relation:
+This leads into changes in shape and size.
+Hooke's Law is equations, which is used to describe this relation:

 \begin{equation}
 F = -kX
 \end{equation}

 in which F is force, k is the slope and X is the elongation.
-The analogous of Hooke's spring law for continuous media is then
+The analogous equation of Hooke's spring law for continuous media is then:

 \begin{equation}
 \sigma = − c \epsilon
 \end{equation}

-in which $$\sigma$$ is second order stress tensor, c is a fourth-order stiffness tensor end $$\epsilon$$ is a strain second order strain tensor.
+in which $$\sigma$$ is second order stress tensor, c is a fourth order stiffness tensor end $$\epsilon$$ is a strain second order strain tensor.
 In a Cartesian coordinate system, the stress and strain tensors can be represented as:

 <div align="center">